[Estimated read time: 5 minutes]

 Owning your home 'free and clear' is a homeowner's American dream.
 Some may argue that eliminating this debt, at a faster pace, may not exactly be the best use of your money.
 Depending on your stand, there are still a lot of homeowners that would love to be cut loose from this monthly debt.

 Slow and steady will get the job done but if you just bought your home, thirty years is a long time to wait!
+A lot of new homebuyers looking for Oldham County real estate love the idea of owning a home free and clear.
 Below we will cover seven tips on how to pay off a mortgage early.

 1. Round Up Your Monthly Payment